S-A-L-M/-Mirror-s-Edge-Parkour-UnityBase/README.md

 - Platform: Windows, macOS, or Linux
 -   Unity Version: Unity 2019.1.0 or higher
 -   Storage: 300 mb GB free space
--   Controller Recommended: Experience the full power of Kratos with a game controller.
+-   Controller Recommended: Immerse yourself in the "Mirror's Edge" experience with a game controller.

 ## 2. Key Features: